DrAPT/llm/quad_c/session2/workshop2.md

 ---

+1 | **Memory**: Storing information that will persist across sessions.

-1 | **Memory** In the Personalization feature, add memory that you think will be useful.
-This will persist across sessions.
+In the Personalization feature, add memory that you think will be useful.

 Run a prompt to test that it works properly.

 ---

+2 | **System Prompt**: Storing information to set the framework.
+Persists for the current session.

-2 | **System Prompt** Click the slider at top right and include a system prompt.
-This will persist only for the current session.
+Click the slider at top right and include a system prompt.

-Change the settings by clicking slider button at top right of page :
+Change the settings by clicking slider button at top right of page:
 ![image](https://github.com/DrAPT/llm/blob/main/quad_c/session1/chatgpt_settings.png)

 Run a prompt to test that it works properly.

 ---

-3 | **RAG**: Ask the model to determine the best company in the spreadsheet `fictitious_company_financials.csv` by equal weighting the financial metrics.
+3 | **RAG**: Grounding the response in context.

+Ask the model to determine the best company in the spreadsheet `fictitious_company_financials.csv` by equal weighting the financial metrics.

 See if you can get the correct answer (**Company 36**) by experimenting with different prompts (e.g., asking it to write and run the code).

 ---

-4 | **Finding a Comfortable Temperature**:
+4 | **Finding a Comfortable Temperature**: Exploring different temperatures for a use case requiring precision.

-Write a short memo making an investment case for company 36 from the uploaded file.
+Write a short memo making an investment case for Company 36 from the uploaded file.

 Experiment with different temperatures to find one that you like.